Image of a producer standing in a field displaying harvested grain

 What is Integrated Farm Assurance for combinable crops?

-Developed by the industry, for the industry, Integrated Farm Assurance (IFA) for combinable crops is a global standard that addresses the unique farm-level needs of combinable crop producers.
+Developed by the industry, for the industry, Integrated Farm Assurance (IFA) for combinable crops is a global standard that seeks to address the unique farm-level needs of combinable crop producers.
 It covers all stages of production and a wide range of machine-harvested crops such as grains, pulses, fodder, and extracts (oil, sugar, starch, etc.) for either cooked or processed consumption by humans or animals, or for use in industry.
-The standard provides clarity on market requirements and facilitates a long-term holistic approach to farm operations.
-IFA is tried, tested, and trusted across the globe, with GLOBALG.A.P. certified production processes for combinable crops covering almost 240,000 hectares annually.
+The standard aims to provide clarity on market requirements and facilitate a long-term holistic approach to farm operations.
+IFA is tried, tested, and trusted across the globe, with GLOBALG.A.P. certified production processes for combinable crops covering over 210,000 hectares annually.

 IFA for combinable crops at a glance